FurryCoders/FAAPI/README.md

 ### User

-A class that holds a user's main information.
+The main class storing all of a user's metadata.

 * `name: str` display name with capital letters and extra characters such as "_"
 * `status: str` user status (~, !, etc.)